Part 5: Authorized Access Model

 The Authorized Access Model is now in beta!

-To access it, your business must hold a 2- or 3-digit Business NFT and be onboarded with Fiat24 as a verified corporate client.
-Eligible NFTs are in the ranges 80 – 89 and 800 – 899.
+To access it, your business must hold a 2-digit NFT and be onboarded with Fiat24 as a verified corporate client.
+Eligible NFTs are in the ranges 10 – 89.

 The Authorized Access Model is an enhanced integration model for platforms such as centralised crypto exchange (CEX) or payment applications.